tessasullivan/ice-cream-emporium/README.md

 #### by **Tessa Sullivan**

 ## Description
-This application will allow employees to manage the ice cream store's inventory.
+This application will allow employees to manage the ice cream store's inventory and patrons to see the list of available ice cream flavors.

 ### Specs
 ![Component diagram](/src/Ice-cream-store.png)